takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2025.7.1.0 (2025/07/08 update)` <br>
+  ・ We built the creator's original file server and made a full-scale migration from Google Drive.
+Performance when downloading Tools-only files was greatly improved. <br>
+      (Google Drive will be employed as a fallback only in cases where proper communication with the creator's file server is not possible.) <br>
+  ・ When ping is displayed externally, the icon now changes according to the ping status.
+Network malfunctions are now displayed clearly through the indirect view. <br>
+  ・ In some rounds, points to keep in mind for players can now be displayed. <br>
+  ・ In Discord RPC, the status “Matchmaking in progress...” is now supported. status display in Discord RPC. <br>

   ○ `2025.7.0.0 (01/07/2025 update)` <br>
   ・ Added the ability for Tools to play BGM in some rounds where the BGM is not played due to an error in specifying the BGM by the management. <br>